Must-See Spots for Sports Fans

 If you love climbing walls, check out Triangle Rock Club!
 With the largest bouldering space in North Carolina, this climbing gym features 16 and 20-foot walls, where climbers can boulder or use auto or top-belays.

 The Durham Bulls Baseball Club proudly celebrates America’s favorite pastime while providing an exceptional ballpark experience for the whole family.
 Views from DBAP overlook downtown Durham and the Historic American Tobacco Campus.
 Mascot Wool E. Bull provides entertainment and between-inning antics.
 Concessions feature local breweries and restaurants, so you don’t even have to leave during the seventh-inning stretch to get a taste of the Durham food scene.
 Stay close to the action at the Aloft Hotel, which is a short walk from the ballpark.
+Read our blog post on the best ways to enjoy a Durham Bulls game, including navigating the locally-focused concessions and weekly specials.

 Historic Durham Athletic Park | 500 W. Corporation St.